Table of Contents

 Once you have the policy, you have a chance to review every detail and learn more about your coverage.

-When you receive your policy, you should read through it, and if you have any questions about your coverage or policy provisions, raise those with your financial representative during the free look period to help ensure that you understand and want to keep the policy.
-Such a review will enable you to receive a refund of premiums, and possibly switch to another product that better suits your needs (before the free look period ends and surrender charges would apply).
+When you receive your policy, take time to read it carefully.
+If you have questions about your coverage or any policy provisions, contact your financial representative during the free look period.
+This review can help you decide whether to keep the policy or request a refund of premiums and possibly choose a product that better fits your needs before surrender charges apply.

-If you want to cancel, notify your insurance company or financial representative immediately.
-Ask what requirements you need to meet to use this feature of the free look period.
+If you decide to cancel, notify your insurance company or financial representative right away and ask about any requirements you must meet to use the free look period.

 Overall, free look periods are a win for consumers.
 Because while this extra period of review could prove useful if any complications crop up, the goal is for you to end up with coverage that works for both you and your family.